amtoaer

 First, let's introduce the concept of "local media library management".
 As we all know, after downloading a video file, you can simply double-click it to play it with a video player.
 So why do we need "local media library management"?

-Let's imagine a few scenarios:
+Let's consider a few scenarios:

 1. After downloading a TV series, you watched it for a while and then put it aside.
 When you want to continue watching it, you forget where you left off and have to start from the beginning.